 Web 230801 strut perth moves 24 campaign 016

-STRUT Dance presents Italian artist Michele Rizzo’s bespoke offering Coalescing Towards for the PERTH MOVES hub in association with Tura and Perth Festival.
+STRUT Dance presented Italian artist Michele Rizzo’s bespoke offering Coalescing Towards for the PERTH MOVES hub, in association with Tura and Perth Festival.

-A choreography that combines contemplation with a gradual intensification of energy and cohesion, the performance explores two key concepts of repetition and unison, to delve into the essence of movement as a medium for forging togetherness.
-It is rooted in Michele’s choreographic pieces from his series HIGHER xtn., Reaching, and Rest, which draw inspiration from communal dancing.
+The choreography combined contemplation with a gradual intensification of energy and cohesion.
+The performance explored two key concepts—repetition and unison—to delve into the essence of movement as a medium for forging togetherness.
+It was rooted in Michele’s choreographic pieces from his series HIGHER xtn., Reaching, and Rest, which drew inspiration from communal dancing.

-Coalescing Towards was created in collaboration with local and international dance artists from the Perth MOVES Laboratory and features an original composition by an Australian sound artist Ozlem Kesik commissioned by Tura.
+Coalescing Towards was created in collaboration with local and international dance artists from the Perth MOVES Laboratory and featured an original composition by Australian sound artist Ozlem Kesik, commissioned by Tura.

 Supported by the State of Western Australia through the Department of Local Government, Sport and Cultural Industries – Culture and the Arts, Judy and Wilmot Matthews Foundation, City of Perth and Creative Australia.